netscaler/ADC-scripts/docs/usage/speeding-up-execution.md

 It is also just as fast as the best case with the default ``save_config`` option which would be to save the configuration once in case only one of the tasks made any change.

-Also note that the potential benefit increases, for each Netscaler module which utilizes the save configuration handler.
-For example if we had ten Netscaler modules making changes we would be saving the configuration ten times.
+Also note that the potential benefit increases, for each NetScaler module which utilizes the save configuration handler.
+For example if we had ten NetScaler modules making changes we would be saving the configuration ten times.
 Instead if these modules use the ``netscaler_save_config`` as a handler we will have only one call to the save operation.